HewlettPackard/LinuxKI/README.md

 LinuxKI is designed to be easy to install, collect data, and generate reports.
 It runs on Linux kernels 2.6.32 or later running on x86_64 and arm64 platforms.
 It collects low-level detailed traces reflecting the behavior of the running workload, which can be analyzed online or bundled along with configuration and other performance data into a single gzip file suitable for transfer and offline analysis.

-LinuxKI only enables key tracepoints in the performance paths, such as schedule events, system call events, block I/O events, and CPU profiling events.
+LinuxKI only enables key tracepoints in the performance paths, such as scheduler events, system call events, block I/O events, interrupt events, and CPU profiling events.
 It has the ability to collect system and user stack traces during sched_switch events and CPU profiling events, and much more.
-LinuxKI can analyze the detailed trace data in many different ways - per-PID, per-device, per-CPU, per-LDOM, per-interrupt, per-Docker container, and much more.
+LinuxKI can analyze the detailed trace data in many different ways - per-PID, per-device, per-HBA path, per-CPU, per-LDOM, per-interrupt, per-Docker container, and much more.

 LinuxKI can collect its trace data from either of two sources: the Linux ftrace facility, or the LiKI DLKM supplied as part of this toolset.
 The default tracing mechanism used is LiKI, however you may chose to use ftrace if desired.
 Here are some considerations: